File Motion to Vacate Permanent Restraining Order NJ

 We filed a brief and a certification from the client detailing all of this information for the judge.
 We have to order the transcript from the original hearing and attach that to our motion papers according to the court rules.
 We also have to serve the motion papers on the plaintiff so they are aware of our application and they have an opportunity to object.

 In this case, the motion was scheduled for a hearing before the Judge in Sussex County court.
 The judge reviewed our application and agreed with our motion to remove the final restraining order.
 The motion was granted and the FRO was vacated and dismissed.
 Now, she no longer has this permanent restraining order hanging over her head.
-Her fingerprints are removed from the domestic violence database and registry.
-She no longer can be arrested for contempt of court for violating the restraining order as it no longer exists.
+She will be removed from the domestic violence database.
+However, if she applies for a firearms purchasing or carry permit in the future, law enforcement may raise this as an issue if they choose to object to her permit application approval.
+She no longer can be arrested for contempt of court for violating the restraining order, as it no longer exists.

 Remove Restraining Order Sussex County NJ?
 Contact Us